OlekaZu/OlekaZu/README.md

 #### __School 21 student__

-- 🌱 I’m currently learning C++ and C#, using QT-platform and Unity
+- 👩‍🎓 I’m currently learning C++ and C#.
+- 💻 I'm using QT IDE, Microsoft Visual Studio and VS Code, and also Unity.
+- 🌱 I'm acquainted with PostreSQL and DataGrip.

 <!--
 **OlekaZu/OlekaZu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.